holgerl/hilvl/README.md

 [1, 2]
 */
 ```

+Notice how `null` is used as argument for `foo`.
+This is because `foo` does not use its argument.
+So any argument would be ignored anyway.

 If an array of statements is executed, the value of the *last* statement is returned from the action.
 All hilvl code are arrays of statements, so this is why the last value is always the result in the examples.